magento/merchdocs/src/marketing/price-rules-cart-coupon.md

       _Coupon Information_

    {:.bs-callout-info}
-   In case of simultaneous use of the same coupon by multiples customers at the same time, it is possible that the usage limit that is set could be exceeded due to delayed coupon processing.
+   In case of simultaneous use of the same coupon by multiple customers at the same time, it is possible that the usage limit that is set could be exceeded due to delayed coupon processing.

 1. To make the coupon valid for a period of time, do the following: